Bourtange moor: Cultivation

 Initially cultivation only occurred at the edges of the swamp.
 The harvested peat was a source of fuel.

 During the second half of the Middle Ages the monasteries of Aduard and Essen played an important role in cultivating the bog.

 In the Middle Ages some places at the edges of the bog were drained for growing rye.

 The drainage caused soil settling and the area became more vulnerable to floodings.

 Between 1360 and 1500 parts in the northeast were washed away by the Dollart.

 In the 16th century large-scale peat harvesting began.
 The Frisian method, using canals, was introduced.

 At first most peat harvesting was done at the river Hunze near the city of Groningen.

 The peat could be transported to the city via this small river.

 In the 17th century, Westerwolde came under control of the city of Groningen and the peat harvesting became more large-scaled Johan de la Haye and Johan Sems designed a line right through the western 'leg' of the bog, de Semslinie.

 De Semslinie is a straight line between Wolfsbarge (a village near the Zuidlaardermeer) and Ter Apel.
 Nowadays it is the border between Drenthe and the Province of Groningen.

 The Stadskanaal (City canal), which was dug in the 18th century, largely follows the Semslinie.

 This canal played a significant role in the large-scale peat harvesting.
 The areas that were cultivated were called veenkoloniën (peat colonies).

 Due to peat harvesting and drainage the remaining swamp became a lot drier.
 This was bad for the military function of the eastern branch.

 Therefore, dikes were built near Bourtange to keep water there.

 Also colonists from Germany, who grew buckwheat, arrived in the Dutch part of the bog.
 In order to make the soil suitable to grow buckwheat the peat had to be burned.
 Because of the inconvenience it brought, it was banned in 1925.

 During the 19th century peat as a fuel, got competition from coal and peat harvesting became less profitable.

-In the second half of the 19th century de another important canal was dug, the Verlengde Hoogeveensche Vaart.
+In the second half of the 19th century another important canal was dug, the Verlengde Hoogeveensche Vaart.
 This resulted in more peat harvesting in the southern points of the bog.
 In the 20th century peat was no longer the main product from the bog, but activated charcoal, turfstrooisel (a sort of compost) and potting soil became important products.

 No new canals were dug and products from the bog was being largely transported to factories via narrow gauge railways.

 From there it was transported by ship, tram engine, train or truck.

 After the Amsterdamse Veld in southeast Drenthe was stripped of its peat, the harvesting of peat and other products from the bog stopped.
 A remaining part of the bog and surroundings including the Amsterdamse Veld are now part of the Bargerveen Nature Reserve, a Ramsar site.

 In Germany peat harvesting continued in the 21st century.